ncatlab/nlab-content/pages/4/5/0/0/54/content.md

 * *[[Home Page|the $n$Lab research wiki project]]*

-latest logs on
+with edit logs and discussion on:

 * [the nForum discussion board](https://nforum.ncatlab.org/).

-For more on what the $n$Lab is see:
+For more on what the $n$Lab is, see:

 * me on: _[[schreiber:What is... the nLab|What is... the nLab?]]_